 Derik launched his glass at the Argoans through the bars.
 It hurtled across the central table before shattering on the wall just behind the Argoan lieutenant’s head.
 The petals sprinkled down onto the floor at the Argoans’ feet, but the lieutenant waved a hand, kicked several shards into the Aquarians’ cage, and then sneered:

 The lieutenant signaled for Emil who rose to a stand and unlocked the remaining empty cage.
 The other two Argoans threw Nico inside.

 “What are you doing?
 What did you do to him?”
 Weingartner pressed as he approached the bars.
 “He’s a combat medic.
 You—”

 The lieutenant turned to them all and scoffed.
 “All having a nice drink?
 Enjoying our hospitality—” When his gaze fell on Werner, something in his demeanor changed.
 Eyes sharpening, he paced right up to Werner’s cell and leaned in close.
 He whispered, “It isn’t too painful is it, Cucciolo?”

 “Enjoy this freedom while you can, True Conductor,” the Argoan continued in Capricornian.
 “I’ll give you a helping hand.
 You’re important to me.”
 He side glanced Gilbert and then Weingartner.
 “Keep a good eye on my True Conductor, will you?”

 The Argoan’s gaze bore into Weingartner causing cold sweat to break out at the back of his neck.
-Out of the corner of his eye, Weigartner noticed Gilbert and Kleine startle.
+Out of the corner of his eye, Weingartner noticed Gilbert and Kleine stiffen.
 Despite being the sole focus of attention, Werner’s expression remained even.